How to Use Nunn Design Transfer Sheets with Colorized Resin on Flat Tags

 Pour Part B of your resin kit into the same cup until it is filled to the 2 TBS mark.
 It is important to pour Part A first and then Part B. It is some chemical thing about the part A being heavier or something.

 5. Set your timer for 2 minutes.
 Using the stir stick from your kit (a popsicle stick or coffee stir stick will work great too), slowly and carefully stir your resin scraping the sides as you stir.
-Stir for the full 2 minutes.
+Stir for a minimum of 2 minutes.
+If your resin is still cloudy continue to mix until clear.

 6. To colorize the resin, place another empty resin mixing cup onto your work area.